cotes2020/jekyll-theme-chirpy/_posts/SOC/PaloAltoNetwork/prisma.md

 in the cloud.
 This integration enables to, for example, identify suspicious traffic to sensitive workloads, such as databases with known vulnerabilities.
 AWS, Azure, and GCP clouds support the Prisma Cloud integration with Tenable.
 - STEP 1 | Tenable.IO provides API access to assets and their vulnerability information.
 Configure the Tenable account to use the Tenable AWS, Azure, and GCP connectors.
 Without connectors, cannot identify the cloud resource.
-Tthe Tenable API requires an access key and secret key in the header.
+The Tenable API requires an access key and secret key in the header.
 Generate an access key and secret key per user on the Tenable.io app.
 (See Tenable documentation for information.)
 Also, make sure that the Tenable role that use to enable this integration has administrator permissions that include vulnsrequest-export and assets-request-export API access.
 - STEP 2 | Set up Tenable integration on Prisma Cloud.